Engineering Sciences 21: The Innovators’ Practice

 Is ES21 compatible with other innovation classes or initiatives at Harvard?

 Absolutely!
 ES21 teaches you specific methods for overcoming many of the under-represented (people-oriented) challenges facing innovators, designing things that fit with human behavior (which may be big or small ideas), and creating measurable impact within the constraints of the term, and these skills will likely help you in other classes and projects you take on.
-Past students have built on skills learned in ES21 in various ways: as entrepreneurs in residence at the Harvard Innovation Lab; as entrepreneurs attracting initial funding; as students or teaching fellows in other innovation courses like Medical Device Innovation (ES227) or Aspirational Design (ES20); and as interns in technology and innovation companies.
+Past students have built on skills learned in ES21 in various ways: as entrepreneurs in residence at the Harvard Innovation Lab; as entrepreneurs attracting initial funding; as students or teaching fellows in other innovation courses at Harvard; and in various roles linked to technology and innovation in large companies.

 Selection of ES21 Affiliated Experts

 Dr. Altringer brings together a diverse network of affiliated experts linked to ES21 from industry and academia who are interested in some aspect of designing for human behavior at the cutting edge of their field.
 Students have the opportunity to share insights with affiliates who share their passions.
 We discuss the affiliates, and their interests, in the second week of class.

 - Louis Joseph, Puma, Head of Strategy & Innovation

 - Burak Cakmak, Swarovski, Director Corporate Social Responsibility (formerly head of CSR for Gucci Group and Gap)